servicemeshbook/byok/README.md

 kubeadm join 192.168.142.101:6443 --token 1denfs.nw73pkobgksk0ej9     --discovery-token-ca-cert-hash sha256:cae7cae0274175d680a683e464e2b5e6e82817dab32c4b476ba9a322434227bb
 ```

-The above is for reference purpose only since we will be using only one VM.
-You will need above to add another node to the Kubernetes cluster in case you need to extend your cluster to multiple nodes.
+Since we will be using a single VM, the Kubernetes token from above is for reference purpose only.
+You will require the above token command in you require a multi-node Kubernetes cluster.

 ### Configure kubectl